maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 1. **Fork** this repository into your own GitHub account.
 2. Complete the assigned tasks in your fork.
+3. **Documentation**
-3. Make sure your repo includes setup instructions and an updated `README.md`.
+    1. Ensure your repository includes setup instructions and an updated README.md.
+    2. Provide a short description of your approach to solving each task
+    3. Highlight any assumptions, trade-offs, or challenges encountered during development.
 4. Share the link to your repository with us as part of your application.

 ---